 Student Insurance

 The Board shall annually designate a company to offer student accident insurance coverage.
-The Board does not endorse the plan nor recommend that parents/guardians secure the coverage, and any contract is between the parent(s)/guardian(s) and the company.
+The Board does not endorse the plan nor recommend that parents/guardians secure the coverage, and any contract is between the parent/guardian and the company.